rajabishek/swift-essentials/manuscript/02_arrays.md

 # Arrays
 Arrays are one of the most powerful data structures in the swift programming language.
 It is data structure that is used to hold ordered collection of data.
 Arrays in swift are implemented as generic collections.
-Every value that is stored in an array is called as an element and the position of the element in the array starting from 0 is called the index of the array.
+Every value that is stored in an array is called as an element and the position of the element in the array (0 based) is called the index of the array.
 An array can have same elements repeated in multiple index positions.

 An array in swift is declared as follows.
 ```swift